Most contractors choose CRM based on features, not workflow. That is why most abandon it within months.

 Here’s the framework that prevents this costly mistake.

-Start With Your Current Workflow, Not the Software
+Why Start With Workflow, Not Software?

 Before you look at any CRM for contractors, document exactly how customer information flows through your business today.